Why Tchaikovsky’s Piano Concerto is played at the Winter Olympics instead of the Russian National Anthem

 So, with the thunderous Russian national anthem not an option for medal ceremonies, organisers have called in assistance from the greatest Russian composer of all, Pyotr Ilyich Tchaikovsky.

-When those athletes win gold at Toyko, like the women’s 10m air pistol’s Vitalina Batsarashkina and the ROC women’s team gymnastics, the epic opening to Tchaikovsky’s Piano Concerto No. 1 proudly scores the podium ceremony.
+When those athletes win gold at Beijing, the epic opening to Tchaikovsky’s Piano Concerto No. 1 proudly scores the podium ceremony.

-And it’s fair to say that gold-standard Tchaikovsky is going down well with the punters at home...
+It’s fair to say that at least at Tokyo 2020, gold-standard Tchaikovsky went down well with the punters at home...

 Tchokyo 2020, anyone?